GST Registration now in 3 days!!!!!!!!!!

 CA Chandrasekhar Kutty.
 B.Com, F.C.A.

-Barring of GST Return on expiry of three yearsOct 29th, 2024 As per the Finance Act,2023 (8 of 2023), dt.
+As per the Finance Act,2023 (8 of 2023), dt.
 31-03-2023, implemented w.e.f 01-10-2023 vide Notification No. 28/2023 – Central Tax dated 31th July, 2023, the taxpayers shall not be allowed file their GST returns after the expiry of a period of three years from the due date of furnishing the said return under Section 37 ( Outward Supply), Section 39 (payment of liability), Section 44 ( Annual Return) and Section 52 (Tax Collected at Source).
-These Sections cover GSTR-1, GSTR 3B, GSTR-4, GSTR-5, GSTR-5A, GSTR-6, GSTR 7, GSTR 8 and GSTR 9.The said changes are going to be implemented in the GST portal from early next year (2025).
-Hence, the taxpayers are advised to reconcile their records and file…
+These Sections cover GSTR-1, GSTR 3B, GSTR-4, GSTR-5, GSTR-5A, GSTR-6, GSTR 7, GSTR 8 and GSTR 9.
+Hence, above mentioned returns will be barred for filing after expiry of three years.
+The said restriction will be implemented on the GST portal from July 2025 Tax period.
+Hence, the taxpayers are once again advised to reconcile…

 Read More